gregsdennis/Manatee.Json/docs_source/usage/serialization.md

 At minimum, the `FromJson()` method should correctly deserialize the output from the `ToJson()` method.

-> **NOTE** The serializer cannot prevent default values from appearing in the JSON structure when these methods are used.
+> **NOTE** The serializer cannot prevent default values from appearing in the JSON structure when these methods are used since your implementation is providing the JSON.

-## JsonSerializationTypeRegistry
+## ISerializer

-This class has been implemented as a work-around for those objects which are not controlled by the client and will not be auto-serialized properly or as desired.
-Many explicit types, such as `DateTime`, and generic types, such as `Nullable<T>`, are examples of these.
+This interface is provided as another mechanism for creating custom serializations.
+It's most helpful for types which are not controlled by the client and will not be auto-serialized properly or as desired.
+The interface defines methods for whether the object can be handled, serialization, and deserialization as well as a property to declare whether references should be maintained.

-Some common explicit types are automatically registered.
+Some common types are included out of the box.
 These include:

 - `System.DateTime`
 - `System.TimeSpan`